 Allows you to set the operation mode of the PCI Express slots to Gen 1, Gen 2, or Gen 3.
 Actual operation mode is subject to the hardware specification of each slot.
+Actual operation mode is subject to the hardware specification of each slot.
+For example, the PCI Express x1 slots can support up to Gen 2 mode only.
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)